-Q: Thanks, Lou Charbonneau, Reuters.
+Question: Thanks, Lou Charbonneau, Reuters.
 Following up on the Syria question, when Under-Secretary-General Feltman was speaking this morning and you said that one of key issues that he was discussing during his trip to the Middle East was Geneva II, do you get the sense that there is an effort to reach a decision, a kind of consensus decision among the key players to hold the Geneva II Conference?
 It will obviously take some time to organise it, to bring it about, that probably wouldn’t happen until after the General Assembly.
 But do you see that there’s momentum towards making a decision to have it because that decision hasn’t happened yet?

 And I’m wondering if you could update us on what’s going on with the DRC as well because last month there was a lot of discussion because of the fighting that was going on there and allegations of who was shooting who.
 Thanks.

 Quinlan: Ok.
 In relation to Geneva II – one thing that was very clear, the single major point of agreement in this morning’s discussions for example, informal discussions, you know, behind closed doors in the Council, on Syria, apart from the condemnation of any use of chemical weapons – obviously everybody in fact continues that condemnation – was the need for Geneva II is very real and remains urgent.
 So that was a point agreed by all members.